Chaitalykundu/Web-Development/02-CSS/01-Basic/10-height-width/01-min-height.md

+# Overview

+- Definition and Usage
+- Note
+- Syntax
+- Formal Definition
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `min-height` property defines the **_minimum height_** of an element.

+- If the content is larger than the minimum height, the `min-height` property has no effect.

+- It does not allow **negative** values.

+&nbsp;

+&nbsp;

 # CSS height Properties

 | Property   | Description                           | Default value |
 | ---------- | ------------------------------------- | ------------- |
 | min-height | Sets the minimum height of an element | 0             |

+&nbsp;

 &nbsp;